 Pull the top thread into the slit of presser foot.
 This will prevent the ingress long ends of the thread into the stitches of buttonhole.

 Now you are ready start sewing a buttonhole.
 Press on the foot pedal and your sewing machine will automatically sew all four steps.

 Note: this buttonhole foot don't has holder for button.

-Lift the presser foot and remove your test fabric from sewing machine and trim the ends of threads.
+Lift up the presser foot and remove your test fabric from sewing machine and trim the ends of threads.

-When one-step buttonhole is over, you'll need to cut the opening to the button using sharp seam ripper.
+When one-step buttonhole is over, you'll need to cut the opening to the button, using sharp seam ripper.

 English isn't my first language, so please excuse any mistakes and help correct them.

 E-mail for sending is on the contact page.

 All modern sewing machines come with the ability to do buttonholes.
 In this tutorial you learn how to do four-step buttonhole.